NaturailyShopify/Naturaily-netlify/_posts/2018-08-03-how-to-count-articles-in-categories-on-search-result-using-rails-elastic-aggregations-and-drapper.md

 layout: post
 date: '2018-08-27 11:55:08 +0200'
 category: Ruby on Rails development
+author:
-author: Arek Poczobut
+  label: Arek Poczobut
+  value: author-18
   avatar: /assets/images/arek.jpg

 image: /assets/images/rails-elastic-aggregation-drapper.jpg
 text-preview: >
   Have you ever wanted to calculate how many articles will be left in a certain